 In last year's spelling bee, she tied for 27th place.

 Nandipati's victory in the 13th round came moments after her final challenger, Stuti Mishra of Orlando, also 14, stumbled over the spelling of "schwarmerei," which means excessive, unbridled enthusiasm or attachment.

 Arvind Mahankali, a 12-year-old seventh-grader from New York City, came in third when he misspelled "schwannoma," a tumor of the sheath of a peripheral nerve.

 According to a tweet from @ScrippsBee, Nandipati studied six hours per day.
 She was cheered on by her brother, her parents (her father coached her) and her grandparents, who had traveled from India to watch.

 The contest was held in the Gaylord National Resort and Convention Center in National Harbor, Maryland, outside Washington.

 This year's spelling bee saw the youngest contestant, 6-year-old Lori Anne Madison of Lake Ridge, Virginia.
-She spelled dirigible with aplomb, but was eliminated on Wednesday night when she misspelled "ingluvies," which is a pouch used by birds as a receptacle for food.
+She spelled "dirigible" with aplomb, but was eliminated Wednesday night when she misspelled "ingluvies," which is a pouch used by birds as a receptacle for food.